ribs.archives.GridArchive

 • ranges (array-like of (float, float)) – Upper and lower bound of each dimension of the measure space, e.g. [(-1, 1), (-2, 2)] indicates the first dimension should have bounds \([-1,1]\) (inclusive), and the second dimension should have bounds \([-2,2]\) (inclusive). ranges should be the same length as dims.

-• epsilon (float) – Due to floating point precision errors, we add a small epsilon when computing the archive indices in the index_of() method – refer to the implementation here.
+• epsilon (float) – Due to floating point precision errors, a small epsilon is added when computing the archive indices in the index_of() method – refer to the implementation here.
 Pass this parameter to configure that epsilon.

 • learning_rate (float) – The learning rate for threshold updates.
 Defaults to 1.0.